Jurors to decide whether Charlottesville Unite the Right rally organizers prepared for a violent showdown from the start – KION546

 Many of the defendants have said they did not instigate the violence.

-“Harsh and bold words, as well as scuffles, are simply a reality of political protests, which are, by their very nature, contentious and controversial,” White nationalist Richard Spencer wrote in a 2018 motion to dismiss the case.
+“Harsh and bold words, as well as scuffles, are simply a reality of political protests, which are, by their very nature, contentious and controversial,” Spencer wrote in a 2018 motion to dismiss the case.

 The defendants used the internet to “solidify a stable and self-sustaining counter-culture,” the complaint reads.
 Much of the activity toward planning the event and executing violent actions was done through the chat app known as Discord, where users can “set up a series of private, invite-only servers, each providing a space for real-time group discussion,” the complaint reads.
 Discord is not part of the lawsuit.